Table of Contents

 Can Alma Reduce High Cholesterol?

 The short answer?
-All studies so far point to yes, but additional research may be needed to strengthen these findings.
+All studies so far point to yes, amla for cholesterol reduction is a great option, but additional research may be needed to strengthen these findings.

-In one of the first clinical studies of its kind, amla powder had comparable effects to the reductase inhibitor simvastatin, a leading drug, with subjects experiencing a significant reduction of cholesterol.
+In one of the first clinical studies of its kind, amla powder had comparable effects to cholesterol lowering statin drugs, and the reductase inhibitor simvastatin, a leading drug, with subjects experiencing a significant reduction of cholesterol.

 Still another study explored the effect of amla fruit extract specifically on smokers, measuring a wide variety of cardiovascular and respiratory factors.
 Participants in this study showed significant, consistent benefits, especially in their ratios of ‘good’ cholesterol to ‘bad’ cholesterol.